Thursday, February 12, 2009

 Used with permission of Vicki Haninger

-Adding to the charm was Vicki's choice of fabric--pure, bright colors, prints with white backgrounds, assorted checks, polka dots, and whimsical vintage designs, none of which I had in my own fabric stash.
+Equally as charming were the fabrics Vicki used: pure, bright colors, prints with white backgrounds, assorted checks, polka dots, and whimsical designs... none of which I had in my own fabric stash.

-An Internet search led me to Sandy Klop, whose American Jane fabric designs ticked all the right boxes!
+An Internet search led me to Sandy Klop, whose American Jane fabrics ticked all the right boxes--cheerful colors and charming prints, all with a retro vibe!

 15" x 17"